1It came to pass after this that Nahash the king of the children of Ammon died and his son reigned in his place.

 3But the officials of the children of Ammon said to Hanun, “Do you think that David honors your father in that he has sent comforters to you?
 Haven’t his servants come to you to search, to overthrow, and to spy out the land?”

-4So Hanun took David’s servants and shaved them, and cut off their garments in the middle, even to their buttocks, and sent them away.
+4So Hanun took David’s servants and shaved them, and cut off their clothes in the middle, up to their hips, and sent them away.

 5Then there went certain persons and told David how the men were served.
 He sent to meet them, for the men were greatly ashamed.
 The king said, “Stay at Jericho until your beards have grown, and then return.”

-6When the children of Ammon saw that they had made themselves odious to David, Hanun and the children of Ammon sent 1,000 talents of silver to hire them chariots and horsemen out of Mesopotamia and out of Arammaacah and out of Zobah.
+6When the children of Ammon saw that they had made themselves a stench to David, Hanun and the children of Ammon sent 1,000 talents of silver to hire them chariots and horsemen out of Mesopotamia and out of Arammaacah and out of Zobah.

 7So they hired for themselves 32,000 chariots, and the king of Maacah and his people, who came and encamped before Medeba.
 The children of Ammon gathered themselves together from their cities and came to battle.